25 Things Every Financial Advisor Should Know About ETFs

 The details behind that day and the role that ETFs played in the chaos is enough to fill a novel; for those who want to dig a bit deeper into the weeds, there is plenty of well-reasoned analysis of exactly what happened that day, and the role ETFs played.

-To continue the myth-busting portion of this article, let’s move on to another misconception that gained momentum earlier this year after the publication of research papers that purportedly detailed how certain exchange-traded products could collapse, leaving investors without the exposure they thought they had established.
+To continue the myth-busting portion of this article, let’s move on to another misconception that gained momentum early in 2011 after the publication of research papers that purportedly detailed how certain exchange-traded products could collapse, leaving investors without the exposure they thought they had established.
 The notion that ETFs with significant short positions can potentially collapse centered around the idea that a wave of redemptions would eliminate all outstanding shares of the fund.
 But the reasoning behind the paper–which was picked up by several mainstream media outlets, presumably for the “shock” value–was flawed from the beginning.